 6. Move difficult people away from problem identification and into problem-solving.
 Help them generate ways to improve the situation.
 When we are stressed out, we often have difficulty looking forward.
 However, if you hear the same complaints time and again, it may be that it is you who needs to move into problem-solving mode.

 7. It is essential that you take care of yourself.
 Dealing with difficult people requires extra energy and focus.
 Maintain balance in your life – be sure to have other pursuits that you can count on for pleasure and distraction.
 Eat properly to control mood swings and to feel more energetic.
 Cut out caffeine, which heightens our responses and makes us more sensitive to those around us.
 Get plenty of sleep – probably more than what you are getting now.
-This too will give you the energy you need to think on your feet and provide the extra attention that some people need.
 Have someone to vent to – but not so often and for so long that you alienate that person.
 Lighten up, have fun and remember to smile.
 All of these positive behaviours will buffer you against the effects of dealing with tough situations.

 To sum up, by understanding what employees expect to gain from using undesirable behaviours, we are in a much better position to deflect and defeat the difficult behaviour and move the person from problem identification to problem-solving.
 We need to help our employees feel more in control, more important and listened to.
 And we need to ensure that we are taking care of ourselves and maintaining our own sense of humour and balance.
 By using these tips, we may be able to stop difficult behaviours and reduce the impact of negative attitudes in your workplace.

 If you have some strategies to share – comment on this posting!